mmiiffii/Sierra-Timeplase/README.md

 # Sierra Nevada — Timelapse Archive

-An ongoing, lightweight archive of Sierra Nevada webcam captures.
+An ongoing archive of the Pradollano, Sierra Nevada webcam.

 Frames are gathered every few minutes, sorted by week, cleaned of glitches, and published to a simple website for fast scrolling and playback.

 **Open the viewer:** https://mmiiffii.github.io/Sierra-timelapse/